LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 This indicates a strong presence of Exotic Liquids' products among various London customers, with "Chai" being the most widely distributed product.
 ```

-.. but also provide details of the Cypher script generated, e.g.:
+It will also provide details of the Cypher script generated (with the logic used to traverse the `Supplier -> Product -> Order -> Customer` path):

 ``` Cypher
 cypher